framsouza/es-slo-upgrade-helper/README.md

 ### Docker

-If you wish, you can also use Docker to achieve the same:
+If you wish, you can also use Docker to achieve the same.
+First, pull the image `docker pull docker.elastic.co/observability/slo-upgrade-helper:1.0`.

+And run the container:
 `docker run --env ES_USERNAME="<username>" --env ES_PASSWORD="<password>" --env KIBANA_ENDPOINT="<kb-endpoint>" --env KIBANA_SPACE_NAMES="default,space1" docker.elastic.co/observability/slo-upgrade-helper:1.0`

 Following this, you should no longer encounter Outdated SLO notifications, allowing you to seamlessly resume using the SLOs and benefit from the enhancements.